joncamfield/joncamfield.com/_drafts/2025-10-02-digital-go-bag.md

 ## First Steps

-* Refresh your email, phone, and physical address contact info of key people.
+* **Rebuild your own Address Book** Refresh contact list -- your email, phone, and physical address contact info of key people.
 Backing up your email content as noted in [Content](#content) is a big help here!
-* Connect with them on additional messenger services - [Signal](https://signal.org/) is a great option here.
+* **Diversify Messaging** Connect with your network on additional messenger services - [Signal](https://signal.org/) is a great option here.
+* **Email** The DYI process below can also cover this; but I want to separately call out using non-webmail email programs (think Outlook) which can download your email fully locally in a more usable / searchable way than the DYI tools.
+[Thunderbird](https://www.thunderbird.net/en-US/) is a free and open-source email app which can interface with most online email systems and give you a real-time backup of those, particularly capturing all of the email addresses that never formally make it into an address book.
+It lets you check multiple accounts at once, keep the records and emails from old accounts even once you close them online, and more.
-* Set up shop on the [fediverse](https://joinmastodon.org/)!
+* **Decentralize your social media** Set up shop on the [fediverse](https://joinmastodon.org/)!
 It's a collection of much smaller social networks which all connect together, so you can find one with moderation rules you like, but still have access to the entire network.
-* DYI tools (discussed below in [Content](#content)) are useful here to have a personal archive of your account.
+* **Download your information** DYI tools (discussed below in [Content](#content)) are useful here to have a personal archive of your account.
 Unless the backup format has changed, you can even create a [searchable website of your twitter data](https://github.com/dariusk/twitter-archiver)

 ## Next Important Step: Practice

 * **Practice** - Try reducing your usage of and reliance on various tools without losing a sense of being part of your communities.
 How can you shift your practices to a more diverse collection of tools which are more under your control?
 Try going for a day or a week without opening up an app you normally frequent.
 What news and which people or communities do you feel out of touch with, and how can you rebuild that connection with different practices and tools?
 * **Information Landscaping** With that practice, what media and news did you feel was missing?
 Part of community is also your media ecosystem - are there news sources you usually see in your social media networks which you can subscribe to (email newsletters, apps, RSS feeds) outside of there, to stay informed?
 * **Clean Up After Yourself** - As you adjust your online presence, consider closing, locking, or changing posts to private on any sites you leave, to reduce your overall footprint and visibility, particularly if you're no longer engaged there.
 [Cyd](https://cyd.social/) is an amazing tool that can help archive and also clean up your accounts.
 I'd also suggest working through the "crucial" items in the [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List) to remove your personal data from brokerage sites often used by doxxers.

 # Content